erich-ratzat/WQU_Capstone/README.md

 <i>
 #############################################################################################

-1. There are 16 files zipped:
+1. There are 16 files regarding this project:
 	a) 12 excel files containing the raw data for calculations;
 	b) 1 python file containing an executable code;
 	c) 1 IPython file containing a readable code;